wcaarls/ele2364/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Introduction

+This package provides the environments and approximators used in the ELE2364 (reinforcement learning) course at PUC-Rio.

+To install, run

+´´´
+pip install ele2364
+´´´

+# Environments

+The environments provided in `ele2364.environments` are:

+- Pendulum (Pendulum-v1 from Gymnasium)
+- Lander (LunarLander-v2 from Gymnasium)
+- FlappyBird (FlappyBird-v0 by Gabriel Nogueira (Talendar))

+# Networks

+The networks provided in `ele2364.networks` are:

+- V (state-value network)
+- DQ (state-action value network with discrete actions)
+- CQ (state-action value network with continuous actions)
+- Mu (deterministic policy network)
+- Pi (stochastic policy network)